Skip to content

 Part A — Install the LogsterClassifier (model)

-The classifier serves the bundled model over HTTPS on port 8000 and is the sole source of Logster's verdict.
+The classifier serves the bundled model over HTTPS on port 8000.
 Install it first so you can capture its endpoint URL for Part B.

 It is a self-contained model application — a single image (eunomatix/logster-classifier) with the model weights baked in and an OpenAI-compatible server on port 8000; nothing else from Logster is needed to run it.
-Deploy it either with its Helm chart (A1, recommended) or, if you prefer not to use Helm, as a plain Deployment + Route (A1b).
-Either way the outcome is the same: a reachable https://<host>/v1/chat/completions endpoint.
+Deploy it with its Helm chart (A1).
+Outcome: a reachable https://<host>/v1/chat/completions endpoint.

 A1 — Install the classifier chart